Smolations/more-dash-docsets/README.md

 puts " \`- Done processing #{cnt} Commands."
 ```

-#### Concluding the script
+#### Concluding the generator file

-There are two things you'll want to do at the end of each script:
+There are two things you'll want to do at the end of each generator file:

 1. Inspect and/or execute the SQL queries that have been stored during processing
 2. Copy the documentation into the docset structure so Dash can actually display the pages referenced by each entry's `path` value in the database